GoogleChrome/web.dev/src/site/content/en/blog/css-size-adjust/index.md

 subhead: As a web font loads, you can now adjust its scale, to normalize the document font sizes and prevent layout shift when switching between fonts
 authors:
   - adamargyle
-description: As a web font loads, you can now adjust its scale, to normalize the document font sizes and prevent layout shift when switching between fonts
+description: As a web font loads, you can now adjust its scale to normalize the document font sizes and prevent layout shift when switching between fonts
 hero: image/vS06HQ1YTsbMKSFTIPl2iogUQP73/fL3dWSY7YBfagFP0ikMW.jpg
 alt: Well used letters from a letterpress, set into rows
 tags: